New concerns over Minneapolis mayor's city coordinator choice ahead of vote

 Employee retention

-One of the city employees who testified against Johnston’s appointment, Toni Hauser, a supervisor in Emergency Preparedness and Response, told Fox 9 that if the council confirms Johnson, she fears many of her colleagues will quit and morale will plummet.
+One of the city employees who testified against Johnston’s appointment, Toni Hauser, a supervisor in Emergency Preparedness and Response, told FOX 9 that if the council confirms Johnston, she fears many of her colleagues will quit and morale will plummet.

 "What I think is going to happen is all of the amazing staff that we have in the city coordinator's office that has been impacted by this are going to leave, and the city can't afford that," she said.
 "But also to it to come forward in such a public manner and talk about such personal experiences like this and then have city leadership basically say, ‘Your experiences don't matter, we're going to do this anyway’ is abusive."

-Hauser said that while she doesn’t work with Johnson directly, an exodus of employees would make her work at emergency preparedness more difficult, as she depends on relations across departments.
+Hauser said that while she doesn’t work with Johnston directly, an exodus of employees would make her work at emergency preparedness more difficult, as she depends on relations across departments.

 City Council member Andrew Johnson asked Johnston about employee retention during the May 24 meeting.
 "For those of us who are considering your appointment, it feels like it is your or some of our employees in this because we have heard about someone of our employees who have left," he said.